dxtaner/dxtaner/README.md

 ## About Me
 <h3 align="center"> A zealous software developer from Bursa/Turkey.</h3>

-- 💻 I graduated from computer engineering.
+- 💻 I have been interested in software and computers.
 I'm where I feel belong.

-- 🌱 I’m currently learning **Fronted --> React**
+- 🌱 I’m currently learning **Node Js **

 - 💬 Ask me about **JavaScript, Pyhton.**